DadzieAma/My-Projects/Project/Project/.github/ISSUE_TEMPLATE/feature-request-for-project-v3-x.md

 ---
-name: Feature request for AdminLTE v3.x
+name: Feature request for Project v3.x
 about: Suggest an idea for this project
 title: "[FEATURE]"
 labels: type:enhancement, version:3.x